 Or are you someone working their way through their bucket list with a determination to cover countries in a really comprehensive way?
 Then, it’s a land tour or land tour/river cruise combo trip that you’ll probably most fall in love with.

 Or are you somewhere in between?
 (Like being bi, it’s all about having choices.)
-With 15 trips for 2023, I think we can safely say that no matter where you fall on the scale, there’s a Brand g vacation for you.
+With 20+ trips for 2024 and for 2025, I think we can safely say that no matter where you fall on the scale, there’s a Brand g vacation for you.